Welcome to today's edition of the Rush 24-7 podcast.

 My friend Mark Levin, F. Lee Levin, makes the point that Washington is not going to be fixed from Washington.

-If there was any proof needed, Washington is not going to be fixed in Washington.
+Washington is not going to be fixed in Washington.

-But it it it does look like African Americans, Democrat, African Americans really did secure the victory for Tad Thad Cochran.
+But it does look like African Americans, Democrat African Americans really did secure the victory for Thad Cochran in a Republican primary.

-The technique that was used and the manner in which this was achieved Is reprehensible.
+The technique that was used and the manner in which this was achieved is reprehensible.

-I want to go back and let you listen to what I said about all this back on June the 17th, just a little over a week ago, talking about the uh Tea Party in Washington.
+I want to go back and let you listen to what I said about all this back on June the 17th, just a little over a week ago, talking about the Tea Party in Washington.

 In truth, the only real enemy of Washington today is the Tea Party.

-The only real enemy, the Republican and Democrat establishments.
+The Republican and Democrat establishments.

-The Chamber of Commerce, the whole way Washington is working, the only enemy is people who want to reintroduce free markets, get rid of crony capitalism, blow up the relationships that exist between Washington and individual businesses or business at large, Wall Street firms, you people in the Tea Party, Liberty, Freedom, Free Markets, you represent the problem.
+The Chamber of Commerce, the whole way Washington is working, the only enemy is people who want to reintroduce free markets, get rid of crony capitalism, blow up the relationships that exist between Washington and individual businesses or business at large, Wall Street firms.

-To John Boehner, to the Republican establishment to the Republican consultants, Obama's not the problem.
+To John Boehner, to the Republican establishment, to the Republican consultants, Obama's not the problem.

-Anyone opposed to the way Washington does business today is the problem, and that would be you and me.
+Anybody opposed to the way Washington does business today is the problem, and that would be you and me.

 You know, we're a country now demographically changing.